Prelude to the Iraq War: Distrust of intelligence community

+During his tenure as Secretary of Defense (1989–1993) under President George H.W.
+Bush, Dick Cheney witnessed CIA analysis failing to accurately predict events such as the Iraqi Invasion of Kuwait as well as the scope of the Iraqi nuclear weapons program following the Gulf War.
+As Vice President, Cheney questioned whether the CIA could be able to throughly and accurately analyze threats, and instead preferred utilizing raw and unvetted pieces of intelligence which argued a Saddam-Bin Laden connection.

 Vice President Dick Cheney and Secretary of Defense Donald Rumsfeld, as well as other neoconservatives sought out information that linked both Ba'athist Iraq and al-Qaeda together, and expressed skepticism toward's the CIA's intelligence.
 They questioned whether the CIA were competent enough to produce accurate information as the agency underestimated threats and failed to accurately predict events such as the Iranian Revolution, the Iraqi Invasion of Kuwait, and the collapse of the Soviet Union.
 In addition following the Gulf War, UNSCOM inspections revealed the presence of an intact Iraqi military facility that had facilitated the development of a nuclear weapon that was mere months away from its first nuclear weapons detonation.
 The CIA had no knowledge of such a facility beforehand.

 "No one in my office ever claimed there was an operational relationship.
 There was a relationship."